 - The letter of invitation from the department should state that you are being invited as a postdoctoral fellow, as well as the duration of your postdoctoral appointment and the level/source of stipend that you will be receiving.
 You may use this letter in support of your application for a CIC valid work permit.

-- Ensure that your academic unit has completed the offer of employment online form (IMM5802) and paid the associated fee before your work permit application is submitted.
+- Ensure that your academic unit has completed the offer of employment online throught the Employer Portal and paid the associated fee before your work permit application is submitted.
 You will need a copy of the completed form for inclusion with your work permit application.

 - Complete the CIC work permit application and submit it to the Canadian visa office serving your home country.
 CIC provides a list of Canadian visa offices outside of Canada on their website.